-Addiction is a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.
+Addiction is an inability to stop using a substance or engaging in a behavior even though it is causing psychological and physical harm.

-Addiction is a chronic disease that can also result from taking medications.
-The overuse of prescribed opioid painkillers, for example, causes 115 deaths every day in the United States.
+Addiction is a chronic condition that can also result from taking medications.
+In fact, the misuse of opioids — particularly illicitly made fentanyl — caused nearly 50,000 deaths in the United States in 2019 alone.

 Drug addiction and drug misuse are different.

-However, not everybody that misuses a substance has an addiction.
-Addiction is the long-term inability to moderate or cease intake.
+However, not everybody who misuses a substance has addiction.

 For example, a person who drinks alcohol heavily on a night out may experience both the euphoric and harmful effects of the substance.

-Someone with an addiction will continue to misuse the substance in spite of the harmful effects.
+Someone with addiction will continue to misuse the substance or activity in spite of the harmful effects it has.

 The primary indications of addiction are:

-- relationship difficulties, which often involve lashing out at people who identify the dependency
+- relationship difficulties, which often involve lashing out at people who identify the addiction

-- an inability to stop using a drug, though it may be causing health problems or personal problems, such as issues with employment or relationships
+- an inability to stop using a substance even though it may be causing health problems or personal problems, such as issues with employment or relationships

-- profound changes in appearance, including a noticeable abandonment of hygiene
+- profound changes in appearance, including weight loss and a noticeable abandonment of hygiene

-When a person has an addiction, and they stop taking the substance or engaging in the behavior, they may experience certain symptoms.
+When a person has addiction and stops taking the substance or engaging in the behavior, they may experience certain symptoms.

-Medicinal advances and progress in diagnosing have helped the medical community develop various ways to manage and resolve addiction.
+Medicinal advances and progress in diagnosis have helped the medical community develop various ways to manage and resolve addiction.